ujunk/iptv/index.md

 *Notes:*
 - Github links (*.github.io/github.com) will be removed in 2021
-- If you are using old mywire.org links, they will always be valid so there is no need to change
+- Old mywire.org EPG links are valid
 - Streams are updated every hour
 - EPG contains 7 days of data and updated every day